-The Celebration of Flag Day in U.S.A. it is celebrated on 14th June every year.
-With the decision of the Second Continental Congress, the United States celebrates their flag from June 14, 1777 American Flag.
+The Celebration of Flag Day in the U.S.A. it is celebrated on 14th June every year.
+With the decision of the Second Continental Congress, the United States celebrates their flag from June 14, 1777, American Flag.

 U.S. President Announced Flag Day In 1916

 The U.S. President In the year 1916 announced that by the state order that the Flag Day 2018 will be on 14th of June, and by the year 1949 the National Flag Day has established a Congressional Law, but there will be no federal holiday.

 Article 36 of the United States Code, Subtitle I, Chapter A, PART 1, § 110 Official Statute at Flag Day; However, it is at the discretion of the president to officially declare observation.
 On 14th June year 1937, Pennsylvania State announced the first state to declare a holiday on Flag Day that began in the town of Renner-Dale.